DuncanWalter/create-reducer/README.md

 ## Using `createReducer()`

-The core of `create-reducer` is a function called `createReducer()`. `createReducer()` takes three parameters: a name for the described state, an initial state, and an object with handlers describing all the behaviors of the desired reducer.
-Notice that the first parameter of each handler is the current state and that the remaining parameters correspond to the parameters of the associated action creator. `createReducer()` returns a pair containing both the reducer function and the associated action creators.
+The core of `create-reducer` is a function called `createReducer()`. `createReducer()` takes three parameters: a prefix for generated actions, an initial state, and an object with handlers describing all the behaviors of the desired reducer.
+Notice that the first parameter of each handler is the current state and that the remaining parameters correspond to the parameters of the associated action creator. `createReducer()` returns a pair containing the reducer function and a collection of action creators in the same shape as the handler object passed in.

 Here's an example of declaring the same reducer from the above example using `createReducer()` in `typescript`: